Kim Kardashian Offers Financial Help To Shannyn Sharyse Nara, Who Was Shot In The Head With A Rubber Bullet

 She concluded her post by emphasizing the death of Breonna Taylor, a black woman who was shot and killed by a Louisville Police Officer on March 13.

+Protests broke out in major cities across the United States and around the world last week following the death of George Floyd in Minneapolis.
+Since then, the protests have on many occasions become violent as police and protesters clash with one another.

 In subsequent Facebook posts, Sharyse Nara has indicated that she had persistent vision problems, and also had periodic spells of dizziness or wooziness.
+More recently, the protester has shared images of others who have been injured by rubber bullets and has indicated that she plans to continue protesting despite her injury.

+Comments to the post highlighting her injury have come streaming in, as many offer support while others suggest that Sharyse Nara had it coming by joining the protesters.

+Even before she offered to pay for Sharyse Nara’s medical bills, Kim Kardashian was one of many celebrities who have been vocal about their support for those protesting racial injustice across the country.
+In a post on her Instagram, Kardashian wrote that she has tried for years to find the right words to express her feelings about the injustice black Americans face.
+Ultimately, though, she felt that because she was white, she couldn’t fully understand what black people in America were feeling.